Tuesday, 22 February 2011

 “It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure." ~ Joseph Campbell

-“To embrace one's brokenness, whatever it looks like, whatever has caused it, carries within it the possibility that one might come to embrace one's healing."
+“To embrace one's brokenness, whatever it looks like, whatever has caused it, carries within it the possibility that one might come to embrace one's healing."~ Robert Benson

-The thing is, we carry stories, and deep in our hearts we know the weight of these stories.
+The thing is, we carry stories, and deep in our hearts we know our story is our gift.
+And we want to share it.

 As Brene Brown says in her "Ted talk" below, deep down at soul level, we may not feel even worthy of connection, love and acceptance.